-Table A-8.
-Representative Bentonite Composition.

-Mixtures of bentonite and water can range in rheological characteristics from a virtually Newtonian fluid to a stiff solid, depending on water content.
-Bentonite can form stiff seals at low moisture content, and can penetrate fractures and cracks when it has a higher water content.
-Under the latter conditions it can fill void space in the seal itself and disturbed rock zones.
-Bentonite with dry density of 1.75 g/cm^3 has a cohesion of 5-50 kPa, and a friction angle of 5 to 15° (IAEA, 1990).
-At density greater than 1.6-1.7 g/cm3, swelling pressure of bentonite is less affected by the salinity of groundwater providing better chemical and physical stabilities.
+3 Mixtures of bentonite and water can range in rheological characteristics from a virtually

+4 Newtonian fluid to a stiff solid, depending on water content.
+Bentonite can form stiff seals at low

+5 moisture content, and can penetrate fractures and cracks when it has a higher water content.

+6 Under the latter conditions it can fill void space in the seal itself and disturbed rock zones.

+7 Bentonite with dry density of 1.75 g/cm3 has a cohesion of 5-50 kPa, and a friction angle of 5 to

+8 15° (IAEA, 1990).
+At density greater than 1.6-1.7 g/cm3, swelling pressure of bentonite is less bentonite clay components specifies block assembly procedures demonstrated successfully at the WIPP site (Knowles and Howard, 1996) and in a considerable body of work by Roland

+9 affected by the salinity of groundwater providing better chemical and physical stabilities.

 Seal performance within the Salado Formation is far more important to regulatory compliance than is performance of earthen fill in the overlying formations.
-Three potential construction methods might be used to place clay in the shaft, as discussed in Appendix B. Construction of bentonite clay components specifies block assembly procedures demonstrated successfully at the WIPP site (Knowles and Howard, 1996) and in a considerable body of work by Roland Pusch (see summary in Gray, 1993).
-To achieve low permeabilities, dry density of the bentonite blocks should be about 2.0 g/cm3, although a range of densities is discussed in Section 2.2.4.
-A high density of clay components is also desirable to carry the weight of overlying seal material effectively and to minimize subsidence.
+Three potential construction methods might be used to place clay in the shaft, as discussed in Appendix B. Construction of blocks should be about 2.0 g/cm3, although a range of densities is discussed in Section 2.2.4.
+A